wp-plugins/megamenu/readme.txt

 * Activate Menu on either hover (intent) or click
 * Compatible with touch screen devices
 * 3 'down' arrow icon styles
-* Built in theme editor
+* Built in theme editor with color picker
 * Works with multiple menus on the same page
 * Works with menus tagged to multiple Theme Locations
 * < 1kb JavaScript when gzipped (also works when JS is disabled)